modx-pro/Docs/docs/en/components/minishop2/quick-start.md

 [[!pdoMenu]]
 ```

-All site documents wiil be displayed on the homepage for guidance.
+All site documents will be displayed on the homepage for guidance.

 After this we will [create items category][3] and verify if its template is "Category".